r-fernandezz/downshape/README.md

 Run renv::restore() to update your packages in your computer and renv::status() to check if everything is ready.

-# :pushpin: Output Folders Structuration Creation
+# :pushpin: Output folders structuration

 - :open_file_folder: output *–\[make.r\]–*
   - :page_facing_up: dataset_found_before_filter.csv